How Ongoing Support can help

 - be at least 14 years old but have not reached the Age Pension age

-- be an Australian resident or eligible visa holder.
+- be an Australian resident or eligible visa holder

-How to apply for Work Assist
+How to apply for Ongoing Support

 For more information call a JobAccess Adviser on 1800 464 800 or fill out our online enquiry form.